McDull

-McDull (麥兜 (mak6 dau1)) is an anthropomorphic pig cartoon character that was created in Hong Kong by cartoonist Alice Mak and Brian Tse.
+McDull (麥兜 (mak6 dau1)) is an anthropomorphic pig cartoon character created by Hong Kong cartoonists Alice Mak and Brian Tse.
 Although McDull first made his appearance as a supporting character in the McMug comics strips, he has since become a central character in his own right.
 McDull has featured in several comics, TV shows, and films, and has become extremely popular in Hong Kong and East Asia.

 McDull's background

-McDull is a male pig who can be distinguished by a birthmark on his left eye.
+McDull is a male pig who can be distinguished by a birthmark on his right eye.
 He has a heart of gold, but he isn't very smart and is ordinary in every way; nevertheless, he has many dreams.
 However, every time he tries, he fails; he is disappointed, but tries again, exploring other dreams.
 In this way, he creates his own colourful world.
 He lives his life simply and naturally.
 He is not perfect, but his attitude towards life, namely of never giving up, makes him a popular character.
 He is very bright and always tries again, and his character is what makes him popular.

 The name McDull actually has a story itself.
 When Mrs. Mak was going to give birth to McDull, she saw a magical plastic basin (兜pronounced roughly as "dull" in Cantonese) flying over her head.
 Believing it was a sign from the gods, she named her son "Dull".
 In Kung Fu Ding ding dong, it is explained why McDull is not smart.
 When McDull was still a baby, Ms. Mak sent him to a test on the Mozart effect.
 Sadly, he was put in the control group and listened to what was described as "nonsense songs" instead of Mozart.

 Here is McDull's personal information: